-Vestrahorn is a 454m high mountain located at Stockknes, just east of Höfn on the south east coastline of Iceland.
+Vestrahorn is a 454m high mountain located at Stokksnes, just east of Höfn on the south east coastline of Iceland.
 The distinctive mountain has been the subject for many photographers and the landscape at this location can create some very atmospheric and dramatic images depending on the prevailing weather and light conditions.

 The Horn area below Vestrahorn is an interesting geological site composing of unstratified plutonic rock, mostly gabbro but with some granophyre.
 East of the mountain is a strange-shaped outcrop called Brunnhorn that stretches out to sea.